flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/front/nd.md

 <!-- TODO: UPDATE -->
 !!! info "Future Update"
-    A more in depth description of the Navigation Display is currently being developed and will be available in the near future.
+    A more in depth description of the Navigation Display is currently developed and will be available in the near future.

 ## Usage

 ### TERR ON ND pushbutton

-These pushbuttons are located on either side of the ECAM.
+These pushbutton are located on either side of the ECAM.
 Each pushbutton controls the onside terrain display.

 - ON:
     - The terrain is displayed on the ND if the:
         - TERR pb-sw is selected ON, and
-        - TERR FAULT light is not on.
+        ‐ TERR FAULT light is not on.
-        - TERR STBY ECAM memo is not displayed.
+        ‐ TERR STBY ECAM memo is not displayed.
-        - The FMGS navigation accuracy is high.
+        ‐ The FMGS navigation accuracy is high.
       The ON light comes on.
 - OFF:
     - The terrain data is not displayed on the ND.
     - Note: